July 21, 2021

 Churches who have set up a trust relationship with money and property – through a Declaration of Trust, Procedures, or whatever the document is titled – nullify their efforts to remain under Christ only by acting legally.
-When a church acts legally, she is a legal entity subject to the jurisdiction of civil government, an unincorporated association.
+When a church acts legally, she is a legal entity subject to the jurisdiction of civil government.

 A properly implemented trust relationship with money and/or property keeps a church entirely out of man’s earthly legal systems and under the Lord Jesus Christ in all things.
 That is, if the church does not misstep and declare herself to be a legal entity subject to the law of man in some other way.
 Thank the Lord and the martyrs of Jesus who, in putting Christ first in all things, paid the price that gave all Americans freedom of religion and soul liberty as guaranteed by the First Amendment to the United States Constitution and corresponding state constitutional provisions.